TessaZwart/Sarcastic_Speech_Synthesis/README.md

 `conda activate aligner`

-Then, an acoustic model was created (change ~ to the folder name you want to add the files to):
+Then, an acoustic model was created:

 `mfa train ~/corpus ~/dictionary.txt ~/new_acoustic_model.zip`